-Add our patent-pending Suspicious Activity Notification (SAN) solution with either Module 1 or 2 based on the type of ATM and location or ideally both for defense against all Suspicious Activity.
+Add our patent-pending Suspicious Activity Notification (SAN) solution can provide a defense against all Suspicious Activity.
 SAN is a vendor agnostic and stand-alone system.
 Regardless of manufacture, current ATM service provider or security provider, or even if you are replacing an ATM, we highly recommend budgeting SAN into the replacement- protect yourself against 10’s of thousands in losses per incident for a fraction of the cost.

 Thieves attach Periscopes to ATMs to steal info.
 Click here to read more about it.